by Chris Wayan, 2011-12

 From the north end of the Dzil Range you have several choices:

 You cross a ruby strip miles wide, with a sinuous green-brown snake coiling down the middle: the muddy Tsaz River, the largest one sustaining the inland sea of Lake Dirami, and the reason it's no ephemeral Lake Eyre or Chad.
 On, on!
 More savanna.
 Thundering herds of... something heat-tolerant.
 Even for Capsica, that savanna's hot.
+A hard life down there in the pit.

-You sleep hot, on a steep narrow ridge barely rising into the green zone--Garmoi Ridge, a curving stone wall 3200 m high (10,500'). no running water; just boulders and twisted little trees six thousand years old.
+You sleep hot, on a steep narrow ridge barely rising into the green zone--Garmoi Ridge, a curving stone wall 3200 m high (10,500').
+No running water; just boulders and twisted little trees six thousand years old.
 Springs do emerge lower down the ridge, but it's a furnace down there, even now in early winter.

 East again for hours over equally hot and dry Thamo Valley.
 The narrow crescent of Lake Thamo far below you--a scimitar of silver curving out of sight to the north.
 The water mocks you.
 You're tempted to stoop like a falcon and take a cooling swim and get a drink, despite the ovenlike air down there.
 Don't do it.
 Thamo's hot as a bath!
 Creeks from the high mountains to the east feed the lake or it'd evaporate quickly.